po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/ 01-Ins_Command-Line/README.md

   ```bash
   cd ..
   ```

-* Explain that in addition to navigating between files and directories, we use terminal commands to create and remove directories and files.

   * 🔑 We start by checking our working directory with `pwd`.
 When we print the working directory, it shows us the path.